 Schwab [McLaughlin], et al. v.
-Philip Morris USA, Inc., et al., Case No. 1:04-CV-01945-JBW-SMG, USDC, Eastern District of New York (case filed 05/11/04).
+Philip Morris USA, Inc., et al., Case No. 04-CV-01945-JBW-SMG, USDC, Eastern District of New York (case filed 05/11/04).
 This class action sought economic damages on behalf of plaintiffs and all others similarly situated under the RICO act challenging the practices of defendants in connection with the marketing, advertising, promotion, distribution and sale of "light" cigarettes.
 In September 2006, the court certified a nationwide class of "light" smokers.
 The defendants appealed the certification and, in April 2008, the United States Court of Appeals for the Second Circuit decertified the class.
 The case has been remanded to the district court.
 To date, no further proceedings have been held.
-On April 17, 2009, plaintiffs in 11 "lights" class actions, including Schwab, moved to consolidate these 11 actions for pretrial proceedings in the United States District Court for the Eastern District of New York, or, alternatively, the Southern District of Florida, in a Multidistrict Litigation entitled In Re: Light Cigarettes Product Liability Litigation.
+In April 2009, plaintiffs in 11 "lights" class actions, including Schwab, moved to consolidate these 11 actions in a Multidistrict Litigation entitled In Re: Light Cigarettes Product Liability Litigation.
+The motion, as to the consolidation of the Schwab case, was denied by the court in September 2009.

 Young, et al. v.
-The American Tobacco Company, et al., Case No. 2:97-CV-03851, Civil District Court, State of Louisiana, Orleans Parish (case filed 11/12/97).
+The American Tobacco Company, et al., Case No. 97-CV-03851, Civil District Court, Louisiana, Orleans Parish (case filed 11/12/97).
 This purported personal injury class action is brought on behalf of plaintiff and all similarly situated residents in Louisiana who, though not themselves cigarette smokers, have been exposed to secondhand smoke from cigarettes which were manufactured by the defendants, and who suffered injury as a result of that exposure.
 The plaintiffs seek to recover an unspecified amount of compensatory and punitive damages.
 In October 2004, the trial court stayed this case pending the outcome of the appeal in Scott v.
-American Tobacco Co., Inc. For more information on the Scott case, see Note 8.
-Contingencies.
+American Tobacco Co., Inc. For more information on the Scott case, see "Note 8.
+Contingencies."